-Tom Baldwin is the SMS Manager at Air Evac EMS, Inc. He speaks extensively on a variety of topics, including: safety culture, normalization of deviance, and Just Culture.
+Tom Baldwin is the Director of Safety at Air Evac EMS, Inc. He speaks extensively on a variety of topics, including: safety culture, normalization of deviance, and Just Culture.
 Tom became a paramedic in 1991, and has worked in the fire service, law enforcement and air medical communities.

 Tom joined the air medical industry in 1999 as a flight paramedic, and has served in management, program development, and safety roles.
 He is active in the air medical safety community as a member of the OSI-HEMS research team founded by Dr. Ira Blumen, and as a member of the US Helicopter Safety Team’s Human Factors Work Group.
 Tom has also taken his knowledge of air medicine and safety abroad – he was instrumental in developing the air medical program in the Dominican Republic.

 Tom received his paramedic education at Creighton University and holds a Bachelor of Science in Business Management with a concentration in Organizational Leadership, a Master of Business Administration in Healthcare, and a professional certificate from the University of Southern California in Aviation Safety and Security.

-Dawn Bolstad-Johnson is the Director of Health, Safety, Environmental and Quality for PHI Air Medical LLC.
+Dawn Bolstad-Johnson is a safety professional.
 Dawn holds a Master of Public Health and is a Certified Industrial Hygienist and a Certified Safety Professional.
 Prior to joining the PHI Air Medical team, Dawn spent 19 years working for the Phoenix Fire Department in the Safety Section.
 In 1998, Dawn completed a comprehensive study on Firefighter Exposures during Fire Overhaul.
 This study was the first published on firefighter exposures during fire overhaul and has been referenced over 127 times in other fire fighter exposure related studies.

 As a leader and contributor to safety awareness and innovation, Dawn is the past chair of the AIHA Real Time Detection Systems Committee.
 Dawn is an often requested speaker for national safety organizations and an honored invitee to government safety committees.